Potential Tropical Cyclone Ten: Background

 Beginning in 2017, the National Hurricane Center (NHC) decided to issue advisories, and thus allow watches and warnings to be issued on disturbances that are not yet tropical cyclones but have a high chance to become one, and are expected to bring tropical storm or hurricane conditions to landmasses within 48 hours.
 Such systems are termed "Potential Tropical Cyclones".
 Advisories on these storms contain the same content as typical tropical cyclone advisories, including track forecasts, and cyclone watches and warnings, similar to advisories that the NHC issues on active tropical cyclones.
 This was first demonstrated on June 18 with the designation of Potential Tropical Cyclone Two, which later developed into Tropical Storm Bret, east-southeast of the Windward Islands.
 In addition, the numbering that a potential tropical cyclone receives would be retained for the rest of the hurricane season, meaning that the next tropical system or disturbance would be designated with the following number, even though potential tropical cyclones are not treated as tropical cyclones.
 This was first demonstrated with Potential Tropical Cyclone Ten, which failed to develop into a tropical cyclone.
 After that storm's formation and dissipation, one of the following tropical systems, which would eventually become Hurricane Katia, was designated as "Tropical Depression Thirteen", even though the Atlantic hurricane season had a total of only 12 tropical cyclones at that point.
-Potential Tropical Cyclone Ten was the first system so designated not to become an organize as a tropical cyclone, and as of 2022, it was one of only three disturbances not to have developed, with the others being Potential Tropical Cyclone Seventeen-E during the 2019 Pacific hurricane season and Potential Tropical Cyclone Four during the 2022 Atlantic hurricane season.
+Potential Tropical Cyclone Ten was the first system so designated not to become an organize as a tropical cyclone.